Dr. Andrews discusses the risk factors involved in youth baseball that can lead to injuries

 A showcase can be a terrific opportunity for young players to demonstrate their skills for college coaches and professional scouts.
-However, pitching in a showcase during the offseason can be particularly hazardous, as it is difficult to get back to healthy game condition and it is also makes it difficult to get sufficient offseason rest.
+However, pitching in a showcase during the offseason can be particularly hazardous, especially if a pitcher does not have his arm in proper pitching shape.
 Pitchers should treat these appearances as they would any other game for purposes of daily, weekly and annual pitch count limits.
-Furthermore, they should avoid the temptation to overthrow in an attempt to make a favorable impression.
+Furthermore, they should avoid the temptation to overthrow in an attempt to light up the radar gun to make a favorable impression.

 Throwing curveballs and sliders at a young age

 Young pitchers who throw curveballs and sliders may experience more elbow or shoulder pain.
 However, field studies have not shown increased risk of elbow or shoulder injury with throwing curveballs.
 Furthermore, the curveball produces similar or even less force, torque and muscle activity about the elbow and shoulder than the fastball does.
 Hence, pitchers should learn good fastball mechanics and proper arm slot first before introducing breaking balls.

 At any level, a pitcher should not also be a catcher for his team as the combination of these two positions results in far more throwing than is required at other positions.
 Pitchers who also played catcher were three times more likely to suffer a major arm injury than pitchers who did not also play catcher.

 Injuries are more likely when there is more stress placed on the body.
 Higher velocity throws place more stress on the shoulder and elbow, and pitchers who throw with greater velocity than other players their age should be particularly careful to follow Pitch Smart guidelines.
 It is important that all players establish proper mechanics and throwing technique before trying to increase their velocity.